 A final report and briefing will be created at the end of the program.
 The report will summarize and aggregate all previous work performed into a final report package.
 The report will address knowledge gaps and research findings from executed tasks.
 The report will also provide recommendations to the FAA, ASTM, and RTCA including proposed requirements performance metrics, guidance, and test methods for industry standards.
-The report will provide supporting rationale, safety the proposed requirements and recommendations.
+The report will provide supporting rationale, safety arguments, analysis, test results, and discussion that support the proposed requirements and recommendations.
 Finally, the report will address how project results can be used to inform policy, regulations, etc. and provide recommendations for future research.

-capture key interactions between the sources of clutter, and the identified risks which include increased pilot workload, or potential failures of the DAA alerting systems.
+The team has developed simulation-based models that capture key interactions between the sources of clutter, and the identified risks which include increased pilot workload, or potential failures of the DAA alerting systems.
 The team has captured real clutter data from a variety of ground and airborne sensors which capture a wide range of noise sources such as weather, birds, ground clutter, etc. Using this data and simulated encounter geometries used as test cases for the development of ACAS-sXU, the team has guantified the increases in numerous safety metrics such as near midair collision, Loss of Well Clear, etc. as a function of the superimposed clutter density.
 In parallel with this effort, ERAU has developed a unified simulation engine to incorporate various sensor models and provide both real and fast-time simulations for the assessment of clutter density.
-This model has been architected to interface with DAA services provided by CAL Analytics which allows for rapid selection of different DAA algorithms to capture potential failure modes of the DAA service due to improper or erroneous
+This model has been architected to interface with DAA services provided by CAL Analytics which allows for rapid selection of different DAA algorithms to capture potential failure modes of the DAA service due to improper or erroneous cuing.